pdfme/pdfme/DEVELOPMENT.md

 └── web-vitals@2.1.4
 ```

-Now, changes in `packages/common`, `packages/generator`, and `packages/ui` will be reflected in my-app's @pdfme/generator and @pdfme/ui.
+Now, changes in `packages/common`, `packages/schemas`, `packages/generator`, and `packages/ui` will be reflected in the app's @pdfme/generator and @pdfme/ui.

-If you run npm run start on my-app and rewrite `packages/common`, `packages/generator`, and `packages/ui`, you can confirm the changes on my-app
+If you run `npm run start` on your app and make changes to any of the pdfme packages you can confirm these changes within your app.

+Note that after making codes changes you will need to rebuild each package (`npm run build`).
+If you changed either `packages/common` or `packages/schemas` then you will also need to rebuild the package using them (`ui` or `generator`).